9VAC25-193-70. General permit.

 c.
 For a municipality, state, federal, or other public agency: by either a principal executive officer or ranking elected official.
 For purposes of this section, a principal executive officer of a public agency includes (i) the chief executive officer of the agency or (ii) a senior executive officer having responsibility for the overall operations of a principal geographic unit of the agency.

-2. Reports, etc. All reports required by permits, and other information requested by the board shall be signed by a person described in Part III K 1, or by a duly authorized representative of that person.
+2. Reports and other information.
+All reports required by permits and other information requested by the board shall be signed by a person described in Part III K 1, or by a duly authorized representative of that person.
 A person is a duly authorized representative only if:

 a.
 The authorization is made in writing by a person described in Part III K 1;